papadoster/jit-reflex/README.md

 4. Evaluate imitation learning policies: `uv run src/eval_flow.py --config.run-path ./logs-bc/<wandb-run-name> --output-dir <output-dir>`
     - This will load the checkpoints from step 3 and evaluate them for 2048 trials per level by default.
     - Currently, the script performs an exhaustive sweep over inference delay and execution horizon for all methods.

+## Training-Time RTC
+To reproduce the results for training-time RTC, follow the following steps:

+1. Change `simulated_delay` in the model config to 5.
+2. Fine-tune the pre-trained checkpoint with simulated delay for 8 epochs: `uv run src/train_flow.py --config.run-path <run_path> --config.load-dir bc/24 --config.num-epochs 8` where `bc` is the contents of `gs://rtc-assets/bc/`.
+3. Evaluate as above.